 Read on for how to create a comfortable and beautiful space for your yoga practice

 Find an area that allows you to focus on your practice

 First, you need to find that spot that you would like to designate as your yoga space.
 It doesn't have to be a large space, just enough room for your mat to exist comfortably, free from any obstructions and distractions.
 If you don't have an extra room that you can devote to yoga, no worries.
 It's ok if you need to get a bit more creative and flexible in creating a space for you to practice.
 If a small space is all you have, accept it.
 Just try to make this yoga space as quiet and uncluttered as you can.

 Roll your mat out

 This might be a no-brainer, but once you have cleared a space for your yoga practice - it's time to roll that mat out!
 If you don't have a yoga mat already, I got you!
-Though there are so many choices out there for yoga mats, I highly recommend Manduka's Black Mat Pro Long for home practice if you already have some experience in yoga.
+Though there are so many choices out there for yoga mats, I highly recommend Manduka's Black Mat PRO Long, PRO Squared or PRO Long & Wide for home practice if you already have some experience in yoga.
 It provides an excellent amount of cushion for my practice and is long enough so I can move freely without touching the floor.
 It's such a durable mat that you'll definitely be using it for many years of continuous practice!
 Though this mat is an investment, it's worth paying up for something that will suit your needs and last a long time.
 If you are looking for your first mat, I suggest you to look into Manduka Foundation Series or the eKO Series which are more forgiving for beginners.

 Choose your Props wisely